 Move: allows you to choose a new location for a document or folder within the portlet’s file system.
 You can move multiple documents and folders at the same time.
 Moving documents and folders is also possible via drag & drop.

-Move to the Recycle Bin: allows you to remove a document or folder from the portlet.
-You can move multiple documents and folders to the Recycle Bin at the same time.
+Delete: allows you to remove a document or folder from the portlet.
+You can delete multiple documents and folders at the same time.

 Folder: lets you create a new location in your portlet’s file system.

 Shortcut: allows you to create a shortcut to any document that you have read access for.
 You can set permissions on the shortcut to specify who can access the original document through the shortcut.

 Repository: is a new feature of Liferay 6.1.
 This option allows you to add an entirely new repository to your Documents and Media portlet.
 To do this you need to specify the repository type and choose an ID.
 If you are using the AtomPub protocol you’ll also have to specify the AtomPub URL.